Adults Braces. So many options!

 Congratulations on choosing to enhance your smile or correct a bite problem.
 You’re really going to love the final result.
 Clear Choice Orthodontists have decades of experience helping clients just like you to look and feel their best.

 Braces have come a long way in the last 20 years.
-They’ve turned from an embarrassing rite of passage into a near-invisible appliance that quietly goes about the job of enhancing your smile.
+They have turned into a near-invisible appliance that quietly goes about the job of enhancing your smile.
+Braces are more popular than ever, with a variety of options.

-In fact, the hardest part about having braces these days is choosing which of the available options you’re going to run with.
+In fact, the hardest part about having braces these days is choosing which of the available options you’re going with.

-There are three major options when it comes to correcting your bite or enhancing your smile:
+There are three main options when it comes to correcting your bite or enhancing your smile:

 Invisible Braces (also called Lingual Braces).
-These work just like traditional braces worn on the front of the teeth, only they are worn on the inside surface of your teeth , making them almost completely invisible.
+These work just like traditional braces worn on the front of the teeth, only they’re worn on the inside surface of your teeth, making them almost completely invisible.
 Only your close friends and family will know you’re having your smile adjusted.

 Invisalign.
 This is the gold standard in invisible alignment treatment.
 The Invisalign system consists of a graduated series of clear plastic aligners that can be removed when you eat or for special occasions.
 You need to wear them for at least 22 hours a day to be effective, but if you want a beautiful smile without a hint of braces, Invisalign is for you.